Video Game / Attack On Titan Tribute Game

 The current playable character list is as follows, in order of introduction: Mikasa, Levi, Armin, Jean, Marco, Eren, Petra, and Sasha.

-A recent update that allows character customization gives models for most of the named characters and makes it possible to build nearly any other, as well.
+A later update that allows character customization gives models for most of the named characters and makes it possible to build nearly any other, as well.
 However, these characters do not have unique stats or abilities.

 This work provides examples of: